About Senshoku, dyeing and weaving (染織)

 Kasuri (絣)

-This is a textile fabric with a pattern created by weaving threads dyed into a variety of colors.
-The Kurume Kasuri, Bingo Kasuri and Iyo Kasuri are famous and are made throughout Japan.
+This is a textile fabric with a pattern created by weaving threads dyed into various colors.
+The Kurume Kasuri, Bingo Kasuri, and Iyo Kasuri are famous and are made throughout Japan.

 Tsumugi, pongee (紬)

-This is a silk textile fabric with Tsumugi yarn, which is made from Kuzumayu, which cannot be made into yarn.
+This silk textile fabric with Tsumugi yarn is made from Kuzumayu and cannot be made into yarn.
 It has a rustic texture and was originally a commoner’s everyday wear.
 Oshima tsumugi, Ueda tsumugi and Yuki tsumugi are famous.

 Oshima Tsumugi

 This is a silk fabric that originated in Amami Oshima, Kagoshima Prefecture.
-It is known as one of the three major tsumugis, pongees in Japan along with Yuki tsumugi and Shiozawa tsumugi because of its fine patterns and mud dyeing.
+It is known as one of the three significant tsumugis, pongees in Japan, along with Yuki tsumugi and Shiozawa tsumugi, because of its fine patterns and mud dyeing.

-Oshima tsumugi is also one of the world’s three major textile fabrics along with French Gobelins and Persian carpets, and it is a tsumugi kimono that is well known.
+Oshima tsumugi is also one of the world’s three major textile fabrics, along with French Gobelins and Persian carpets, and it is a well-known tsumugi kimono.

 Nishijin ori (西陣織)